 As opposed to the 7 Ps, the 4 Cs model is a total rewrite of the 4 Ps of marketing.
 In this model, the core of any strategy is the customer instead of the product, bringing the concept in line with current ideals, where the customer needs to be listened to and understood by the brand.

-The aim of this new approach is to meet the needs of the target audience by offering a quick and simple shopping experience as well as a much tighter brand relationship.
+The aim of this new approach is to meet the needs of the target audience by offering a quick and simple shopping experience as well as a much tighter brand relationship

 The latest evolution of the marketing mix, apart from the 7 Ps, is the 4 Es model, which is slowly replacing the 4 Cs strategy.
 In this approach, the aim is to continue to build customer satisfaction and adapt to the current ecommerce reality.

 So as you can see, the 4 Ps of marketing have evolved to the 7 Ps, the 4 Cs and the 4 Es in line with market conditions, which are increasingly focused on the customer instead of the product (customer-centric).
-However, it is important to understand these concepts because they remain valid when it comes to devising a marketing strategy.
+However, it is important to understand these concepts because they remain valid when it comes to devising a marketing strategy

 Although we currently face major competitiveness on the labour market, the only way to achieve success is through perseverance and by adapting to constant change through lifelong learning.
 Hence the importance of never stopping learning.

-For this purpose, Banco Santander is launching 5,000 Santander Scholarships Skills | Business for All 2023, aimed at people who want to improve their skills and take on the world of work.
-What’s more, it has all been designed by leading experts at Harvard Business School Publishing, one of the most prestigious educational institutions in the world.
+Do you want to develop professional skills that will help you access better job opportunities?
+Banco Santander is launching 5,000 Santander Course | Business for All 2024.
+This program, aimed at those who want to enhance their business skills, has been designed in collaboration with top experts from Harvard Business School Publishing, one of the most prestigious educational institutions in the world.

-With this scholarship, you will gain access to a 100% online, 9-week training course on which you will acquire the key know-how and skills to develop your career.
-Depending on your professional objectives, you can choose from one of the following three courses:
+With this course, you will gain access to a 100% online, 9-week training program on which you will acquire the key know-how and skills to further your career.
+Depending on your professional objectives, you can choose one of the following courses:

-All of the courses are delivered by top-tier experts and are free to participants.
+All courses are delivered by top-tier experts and are free to participants.
 And you don't need to have a degree or be a Banco Santander customer.
 On top of that, they are available in English, Spanish or Brazilian Portuguese.

-You will have the opportunity to acquire all the necessary knowledge and skills via on-demand content, virtual discussions in live sessions with mentors and learning facilitators, interaction with your peers, exercises and tools with which you can practise, then transfer the knowledge to your workplace.
+You will have the opportunity to acquire all the necessary knowledge and skills via on-demand content, virtual discussions in live sessions with mentors and learning facilitators, interaction with your peers, exercises and tools with which you can practice, then transfer the knowledge to your workplace.
 In addition, upon completion, you will receive a certificate from Harvard Business School Publishing.

 Are you over 18 and want to develop key skills to get ahead in the workplace?
-Sign up for Santander Scholarships Skills | Business for All 2023 and whether you get it or not, remember: never stop learning.
+Sign up for Santander Course | Business for All 2024 and whether you get it or not, remember: never stop learning.